dozzie/seismometer-toolbox/doc/internals/pullpushbridge.rst

 :ref:`pullpushbridge-api`).
 There will be only one instance of output plugin throughout the life of *pull-push-bridge*.

-By default, plugin is loaded from :mod:`panopticon.pull_push_bridge` package, but can be specified as a path to Python file.
+By default, plugin is loaded from :mod:`seismometer.pull_push_bridge` package, but can be specified as a path to Python file.

 .. _pullpushbridge-api: